|While cycling the Natchez Trace Parkway in Tennessee, we stopped at explorer Meriwether Lewis' grave.|

 And so off we went, enriched by a brief experience at mile post 385.9.

--- Have something to add (or correct) in this post?
-E-mail me here.SOURCES:
+-- Have something to add, correct?
+E-mail me at firstname.lastname@example.org

 -- Killibrew, J.B.
 Resources of Tennessee, Nashville, Tavel, Eastman & Howell, 1874.